What does It Means To Foster An Animal?

 While the conditions and stipulations of a foster parent change depending on the pet, the shelter and the shelter's needs, all foster parents must be loving and patient, since the goal is to provide the animal with a consistent, stable home.

 Does fostering cost a lot of money?

-Most shelters will provide the pet supplies and veterinary care necessary to keep the dog healthy and happy, so fostering a pet is not necessarily a financial obligation.
+Most shelters will provide the pet supplies and veterinary care necessary to keep the dog or cat healthy and happy, so fostering a pet is not necessarily a financial obligation.
 However, providing your foster pet with food and toys may be another way to contribute to the shelter's cause, since most are strapped for money and resources.